-This independent auditor's report is made solely to the shareholder as a body.
+This independent auditor's report is made solely to the shareholder.
 Our audit work has been undertaken so that we might state to the shareholder those matters we are required to state to them in the independent auditor's report and for no other purpose.
-To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the shareholder as a body for our audit work, this independent auditor's report, or any of the opinions we have formed.
+To the fullest extent permitted by law, none of KPMG, any entities directly or indirectly controlled by KPMG, or any of their respective members or employees, accept or assume any responsibility and deny all liability to anyone other than the shareholder for our audit work, this independent auditor's report, or any of the opinions we have formed.

-Responsibilities of the Directors for the financial statements
+Responsibilities of directors for the financial statements

-The Directors, on behalf of the company, are responsible for:
+The directors, on behalf of the Company, are responsible for:

-- the preparation and fair presentation of the financial statements in accordance with generally accepted accounting practice in New Zealand (being New Zealand Equivalents to International Financial Reporting Standards) and International Financial Reporting Standards issued by the New Zealand Accounting Standards Board; - implementing necessary internal control to enable the preparation of a set of financial statements that is free from material misstatement, whether due to fraud or error; and - assessing the ability to continue as a going concern.
+- the preparation and fair presentation of the financial statements in accordance with NZ IFRS issued by the New Zealand Accounting Standards Board and the International Financial Reporting Standards issued by the International Accounting Standards Board; - implementing the necessary internal control to enable the preparation of a set of financial statements that is free from material misstatement, whether due to fraud or error; - assessing the ability of the Company to continue as a going concern.
 This includes disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless they either intend to liquidate or to cease operations or have no realistic alternative but to do so.

-$\times \mathcal{L}$ Auditor's responsibilities for the audit of the financial statements
+\times Auditor's responsibilities for the audit of the financial statements